Yvillia/discord-coderbot/README.md

 ## Contributors
   If you are interested in contributed to the codebase, just email me at yvillia-bot@gmail.com or contact me in some other way!
 Alway welcoming new people, Although the generality of Coderbot is still currently in the works, so it will be a little while before it is easy to incorporate her into another's server!

-## Future Functionalities/Ideas for Development
+## Current Issues Open for Development

 <details>
   <summary> <strong>Click to Expand</strong></summary>